paul-go/Direct/readme.md

 A "Social Media Micro-Platform" is a social media platform that only has a single user, and this user is the sole owner, operator, and manager of the platform.

 There are important differences between this model and a blog.
 Today's blogging engines (WordPress, Ghost) are purpose built for high-effort, long-form articles.
 While this is certainly an important niche, this isn't the kind of content that dominates social media: captioned images, short video clips, and concise text posts.
 Social media micro-platforms would be geared towards posting this kind of content.

-Years ago, a technology briefly grazed the earth that allowed for the decentralized following of content creators without any centralized middle-man.
-This technology was known as RSS.

-RSS wasn't a perfect technology.
-It would be impossible to replicate the features of today's social media platforms using the RSS protocol.
-But the foundational concepts are sound: Move the complexity to an application that runs on the users device, rather than on a remote server